 The wedding invite includes lots of information.
 It tells the guest who is getting married, where the ceremony is being held, and where the reception is being held if there is one.
 This is the core function of the invite.

-– People's email addresses change more frequently than their home addresses
+◉ Peoples email addresses change more than their home addresses do

-– People take emails and texts less seriously than formal postal invites
+◉ People tend to take emails less seriously that formal postal invites

 All this combined means that it's a far better idea to send a physical wedding invite to your guests than an email or a text.
 Besides, personalised printed invites are far cheaper than you might expect.